Maitland Conservation Foundation supports conservation and environmental projects being undertaken by the Maitland Valley Conservation Authority.

 Donors are welcome to direct their donations to specific initiatives including:

-- John Hindmarsh Environmental Trust Fund - The Trust Fund was created to celebrate John Hindmarsh's legacy of environmental stewardship and it focuses on projects with strong education and conservation components.
+- John Hindmarsh Environmental Trust Fund - The Trust Fund was created to celebrate John Hindmarsh's legacy of environmental stewardship and it focuses on projects with strong conservation components.
 Recently the Trust Fund has sponsored an interpretive hike in partnership with the Maitland Trail Association, supported the Maitland Valley Conservation Authority's water quality monitoring initiatives, hosted a plant and compost sale and supported trail improvements at Naftel's Creek Conservation Area.
 As the holiday season draws near, donors are invited to give a gift of nature.
 We will be pleased to mail a gift card to you or forward a gift notice to your recipient.
 Please include your gift recipient information in the message box below.

 - Memorial and Celebration Groves - For a donation of $100 a tree will be planted at George Taylor Conservation Area located near Walton.
 The Foundation sends an acknowledgment to the memorial family.
 The Foundation also welcomes smaller donations to the Memorial and Celebration Groves.
 Donations are tallied and a corresponding number of trees are planted each spring.
 A tree planting ceremony is held at the site every two years.